deeptianand/deeptianand/README.md

 ## Hi there 👋🏽
-I'm Deepti Anand, I'm a software engineer 👩🏽‍💻 who is passionate about web technologies.
+I'm Deepti Anand(she/her), I'm a software engineer 👩🏽‍💻 who is passionate about web technologies.

-- 😄 Pronouns: she/her